DevOps-Sad-people/itu-minitwit/report/4-reflection.md

 ### [Seb/Nick] Development environemnt: local => branch => staging => production

+When developing new features you branch off `develop` then implement the changes and test them **locally** via the local docker development environment `dovker-compose.dev.yml`.
+Then changes are pushed to a remote branch so another person can continue working on the changes.
+When the feature/tasks is completed a pull request is created.
+When the changes are approved they merge into `develop` and trigger a new deployment to the staging environment.
+If the changes work in the staging environment a pull request from `develop` into `main` can be created.
+Once the pull request is approved a new release and deployment to production is triggered.

 ### [Seb/Nick] Repo settings.
 Workflows on merge.
 Require 1 team member on pull requests.
 ### [Seb/Nick] Running simulator in workflows